 Hanna obtained her doctorate from the University of Amsterdam, Institute of Art History and Cultural Studies and Amsterdam School for Cultural Analysis (2013).

-Hanna’s research was funded by the Terra Foundation for American Art (2019-20), the Swiss National Science Foundation (2019-), the Getty Foundation (2016-17), Andrew W. Mellon Foundation (2013-15) and Dutch Research Council (2009-13).
-At UCL, she received UCL Global Engagement Funding to develop a research collaboration with Brazilian universities (2019-21), a Dean’s Strategic Fund Small Grant for Education and Research Activities at the Faculty of Social and Historical Sciences (2019), and has developed and supervised a UCL Laidlaw Scholarship project (2019-2020) in order to further expand The Cabinet of Obsolete Technologies, which she founded in 2017.
-As a research and teaching collection located at the Department of History of Art, The Cabinet of Obsolete Technologies entails technologies of the still and moving image and aims to facilitate object-based learning on undergraduate and postgraduate level.
+Hanna’s research was funded by the Swiss National Science Foundation (2019-ongoing), Terra Foundation for American Art (2019-20), the Getty Foundation (2016-17), Andrew W. Mellon Foundation (2013-15) and Dutch Research Council (2009-13).
+At UCL, she received UCL Global Engagement Funding to develop a research collaboration with Brazilian universities (2019-21), a Dean’s Strategic Fund Grant for Education and Research Activities at the Faculty of Social and Historical Sciences (2019), and has developed and supervised a UCL Laidlaw Scholarship project (2019-2020) in order to further expand The Cabinet of Obsolete Technologies.
+Founded in 2017 as a research and teaching collection at the Department of History of Art, The Cabinet of Obsolete Technologies entails technologies of the still and moving image and aims to facilitate object-based learning on undergraduate and postgraduate level.